 - It is ultimately your responsibility to ensure that you are registered for the correct modules for your programme.

 - Once timetables are released at the start of term, it is your responsibility to check your timetable and ensure that your modules do not clash.

 Elective (previously known as wild) modules are modules that fall outside of the subject area of your programme of study.

-If your programme permits elective modules (as specified in your subject requirements), you must choose from the elective module list that is appropriate for your stage.
-Please see the below 2022/2023 documents for guidance.
+If your programme permits elective modules (as specified in your Subject Requirements), you must choose from the elective module list that is appropriate for your stage.
+Please see the below 2023/2024 documents for guidance.

 Languages may be studied at any level provided that prerequisites are met and that you comply with Credit Framework rules.
 Please check with the School of Cultures and Languages or International Programmes if you are unsure of your language level.

-Although you are free to apply for any module from these Elective Modules list, you should note that some modules require certain prerequisite qualifications.
+Although you are free to apply for any module from the elective modules list, you should note that some modules require certain prerequisite qualifications.

 Timetables will not be published until September.
-Please note it is your responsibility to check your timetable prior to the start of term to ensure your elective module selections do not clash with your required modules.
+It is your responsibility to check your timetable prior to the start of term to ensure your elective module selections do not clash with your required modules.
 Please note that if an elective module registration does create a timetable clash with your required modules, you will need to withdraw from the elective module and select another.